pygame/pygame/docs/reST/ref/event.rst

 Events support equality comparison.
 Two events are equal if they are the same type and have identical attribute values.
 Inequality checks also work.

+.. versionadded:: 1.9.2

+    On MacOSX, USEREVENT can have `code = pygame.USEREVENT_DROPFILE`.
+That's mean the user is trying to open a file with your application.
+The filename can be found at `event.filename`

 .. function:: pump

    | :sl:`internally process pygame event handlers`